Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s 1907 Review Article on Special Relativity

 Poincaré, for his part, began as early as 1898 to address the question of the measurement of time and simultaneity.
-In 1900, at the Paris Congress, he discussed the principle of reaction and the difficulties of classical electrodynamics.
+In 1900, in \emph{La théorie de Lorentz et le principe de réaction}, he discussed the principle of reaction, electromagnetic momentum, and the difficulties raised by Lorentz’s electrodynamics.
 Between 1902 and 1904, his books and lectures asserted with increasing clarity the central role of the principle of relativity, and in 1904 he gave it a general statement.
-His 1905 note and 1906 memoir marked new thresholds: the group of Lorentz transformations, the invariance of Maxwell’s equations with sources, the principle of least action and invariant action, and the law of velocity addition.
+His 1905 note and 1906 memoir marked new thresholds: the group property of the Lorentz transformations, the determination of Lorentz’s scale factor, the transformation of charge and current densities, the law of velocity addition, and the use of the principle of least action within a Lorentz-invariant framework.
 Here again, one observes a documented progression, marked by successive publications.

 The contrast with Einstein is striking.
-Up to the spring of 1905, there is in his surviving correspondence and writings no concrete trace of work on what would become special relativity.
-There are only a few scattered remarks on “relative motion” or on electrodynamics, but no formulas and no intermediate results.
-Then, following the discussion with Besso in mid-May 1905, the June article emerged almost in one stroke—complete and coherent—without any available archival evidence of a preparatory path.
-Whereas Lorentz and Poincaré left behind a continuous series of partial results and publications, Einstein moved from silence to the finished text without visible stages.
-The genesis remains opaque: all that is known to us is the final result, which appeared in 1905.
+Before 1905, there are signs of his interest in electrodynamics, the ether, Michelson’s experiment, relative motion, and Lorentz’s work.
+His letters show that these questions had occupied him for several years.
+But there is no surviving preparatory manuscript of the 1905 relativity paper, no series of partial publications on the problem, and no preserved chain of calculations comparable to the visible trajectories of Lorentz and Poincaré.
+By mid-May 1905, as his letter to Conrad Habicht shows, Einstein was already preparing a paper on the electrodynamics of moving bodies involving a modification of the theory of space and time.
+A few weeks later, the completed article was submitted to the \emph{Annalen der Physik}.
+The archival record therefore moves abruptly from scattered earlier indications to the finished paper.